 The Van Gogh museum, whilst largely popular, is a quiet place for visitors to marvel at the artist’s life works, and discover the often troubled years he suffered due to illness.
 For a more relaxed experience, visit the museum in the morning as it’s usually less crowded.

-Cost: €19.00.
-Book tickets here.
+Book tickets here

 Crowned Europe’s biggest flea market, IJ-Hallen is a hidden gem for travellers alike and one of the coolest activities to do alone – because what’s better than a little retail therapy when travelling solo in Amsterdam?
-With two grand halls jam-packed with vintage clothes, shoes, antiques (and anything else you can think of), IJ-Hallen is the perfect place to source a souvenir of your solo travel trip to Amsterdam, or a gift to bring back for a loved one.
+With two grand halls jam-packed with vintage clothes, shoes, antiques (and anything else you can think of), IJ-Hallen is the perfect place to source a souvenir of your solo travel trip to Amsterdam, or a gift to bring back to a loved one.
 However, the market only runs twice per month, so check whether it coincides with your travel dates on their website.

-4. Catch a film at Tuschinski
+5. Catch a movie at Tuschinski

 Considered to be one of the most beautiful cinemas in the world, Tuschinski was commissioned by Abraham Icek Tuschinski in 1921 to give Amsterdammers a place to watch the latest performances in serious style.
 Today, the main auditorium hosts many premieres of Dutch films and shows the best films available in cinemas.
 But if you don’t get a chance to catch a film, we recommend you take a look around the feature to marvel at the incredible architecture.

-5. Visit Brouwerij ‘t IJ
+6. Visit Brouwerij ‘t IJ

 If the Heineken tour isn’t quite your thing, we recommend that you add Brouwerij ‘t IJ to your list of things to do alone in Amsterdam instead.
 This small Amsterdam brewery is housed in the former Funen bathhouse, just next to the De Gooyer windmill, and offers brewery tours to a maximum of 20 people in both Dutch and English every Friday, Saturday and Sunday.
 These smaller tours are perfect for solo travellers in Amsterdam to meet other tourists in a more intimate setting.
 Plus, it’s much cheaper than more commercialised brewery tours at just €6.50 per person, including 1 beer each.
 It’s a win-win!
 We recommend you arrive at Brouwerij ‘t IJ’s bar early on the day, as spaces can be filled fast.

 7. Visit one of Holland’s iconic tulip fields